kopecmark/Personal-Portfolio-Website/src/content/about/index.md

   - HTML & CSS
   - React
   - Redux
-  - Bash/CLI
   - Node.js
+  - D3.js
 ---

-I'm a racecar tinkerer turned full-stack software engineer who enjoys beautifully complex systems that scale from small, simple components.

-Here's a few things I'm experienced with:
+I'm a Mechanical Engineer turned full-stack software developer who enjoys taking advantage any opportunity to combine the two fields together.
+I'm passionate about problem solving, debugging, and writing clean, semantic code.

+I am always looking for more opportunities to delve into new technologies, frameworks or mathematical concepts.

+When not developing amazing apps, I enjoy climbing, hiking and ski touring in the mountains.